 I worked as a graphic artist for many years.
 I enjoyed creating printed designs and packaging for many companies including M&M Mars, Crayola and BASF.
-I even had some of her work sell in Macy's.
+I even had some of my work sell in Macy's.

 I started painting in 2015.
 I had not picked up a paint brush since a life class that I was fortunate to have at the Art Institute of Philadelphia when she was a student.
 The transition was easy.
 Working in design and Photoshop had trained her eye but I had to learn how to use paint again.